lkmidas/Short-CTF-Writeups/isitdtuctf2020final/game/README.md

 ```
 danchoihephoco,1922762076,This key was used as a real world challenge for a cyber security contest (see https://www.facebook.com/isitdtu/).
 If you are owner of this product, please do not share or leak it, thanks a lot.
 ISITDTU{r34l_w0rd_1s_fUn_4nd_34sY_bUt_lu4_sUcKs}
 ```
+*Note:* Actually I forgot the technique of "googling the constant" when I was onsite at the competition.
+If I did a quick google search of the `delta = 0x9E3779B9` value in the script, I would have known that this encryption is `XTEA` and not have to waste time trying to recode/run the lua script.

 ## Appendix
 The script for decrypting both the similar and the different parts in DLLs is `decrypt.py`.